-The Erase Security Registers command sequence: CS# goes low \rightarrow sending Erase Security Registers command \rightarrow 3-byte address on SI \rightarrow CS# goes high.
+The Erase Security Registers command sequence: CS# goes low \rightarrow sending Erase Security Registers command \rightarrow 3- or 4-Byte address on SI \rightarrow CS# goes high.
 The command sequence is shown below.
-CS# must be driven high after the eighth bit of the last address byte has been latched in; otherwise the Erase Security Registers command is not executed.
+CS# must be driven high after the eighth bit of the last address Byte has been latched in; otherwise the Erase Security Registers command is not executed.
 As soon as CS# is driven high, the self-timed Erase Security Registers cycle (whose duration is t{SE}) is initiated.
 While the Erase Security Registers cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Erase Security Registers cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
-The Security Registers Lock Bit (LB1, LB2, LB3) in the Status Register can be used to OTP protect the security registers.
+The Security Registers Lock Bit (LB2, LB3) in the Status Register can be used to OTP protect the security registers.
 Once the LB bit is set to 1, the Security Registers will be permanently locked; the Erase Security Registers command will be ignored.

-Address A23-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001b 00b Don't care Security Register #2 00H 0010b 00b Don't care Security Register #3 00H 0011b 00b Don't care
+Address A23-16 A15-12 A11-10 A9-0 Security Register #2 00H 0010b 00b Don't care Security Register #3 00H 0011b 00b Don't care